GenesysCloudBlueprints/dr-fallback-ivr/blueprint/index.md

 Blueprints are meant to outline how to build and deploy your solutions, not a production-ready turn-key solution.

-For more details on Genesys Cloud blueprint support and practices, see our Genesys Cloud blueprint [FAQ](https://developer.genesys.cloud/blueprints/faq)sheet.
+For more details on Genesys Cloud blueprint support and practices, see our Genesys Cloud blueprint [FAQ](https://developer.genesys.cloud/blueprints/faq) sheet.
 :::

 This Genesys Cloud Developer Blueprint describes how to deploy both resilient IVR examples to two different Genesys Cloud organizations using GitHub Actions.